By Toshen, KEØFHS

 4f) Create RX group lists

 However, I've also read that, at least for the CS580 radio, you don't need to create an RX group list if all you need for the channel you're creating is to receive the TX contact.
-The Hytera AR865 supports only 32 RX group lists, so obviously that can't need an RX group list to match each TX contact.
-So this may vary from radio to radio.
+Another example: the Hytera AR865 supports only 32 RX group lists, so obviously that can't need an RX group list to match each TX contact.
+So this appears to vary from radio to radio.

 The DMR Programming for Amateur Radio by Mike, K0NGA, Rocky Mountain Ham Radio, contains a good explanation of how the RMHAM network prefers hams using their network to set up their RX group lists.